metakermit/awesome-python-for-social-good/README.md

 # Awesome Python for Social Good [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated list of examples & ideas of using Python for Social Good.
+> A curated list of examples & ideas of using Python for Social Good.

+This list is based on [my talk](https://speakerdeck.com/metakermit/python-for-social-good) at PyDays Vienna 2018, but contributions of new ideas and technical examples are very welcome. 🙂

 ## Contents